A Systematic Performance Analysis of Deep Perceptual Loss Networks: Breaking Transfer Learning Conventions: Results and Analysis

-Another consideration when selecting an extraction point (and architecture) is the computational demands during training.
+Another consideration when selecting an extraction layer (and architecture) is the computational demands during training.
 Some of the architectures that were evaluated require high amounts of computation on top of that required for the model that is being trained.
 For training smaller models this could potentially increase the computation power needed to train an order of magnitude.
-Using earlier extraction points means smaller loss networks, which reduce this additional computation.
-Taking into account that the later extraction points do not always perform better, this makes the argument for using earlier extraction points stronger.
+Using earlier extraction layers means smaller loss networks, which reduce this additional computation.
+Taking into account that the later extraction layers do not always perform better, this makes the argument for using earlier extraction layers stronger.
 This is illustrated in Fig.~\ref{fig:2afc_vs_parameters} where, for each loss network, the 2AFC score is plotted against the $log_{10}$ amount flops for the forward pass.
-It is clear that selecting an earlier extraction point can potentially reduce the computation requirements by orders of magnitude.
+It is clear that selecting an earlier extraction layer can potentially reduce the computation requirements by orders of magnitude.

-\subsection{Loss network performance vs. ImageNet accuracy}
+\subsection{Loss Network Performance vs. ImageNet Accuracy}

-For the architectures and extraction points tested in this work there does not seem to be any strong correlation between the ImageNet accuracy of the loss network and the downstream performance of the models trained with them.
+For the architectures and extraction layers tested in this work, there does not seem to be any strong correlation between the ImageNet accuracy of the loss network and the downstream performance of the models trained with them.
 The positive linear correlation between ImageNet accuracy and downstream performance that is often expected in computer vision transfer learning was absent in all performance scores.
 This has previously been shown to hold for deep perceptual similarity~\cite{kumar2022surprising}, and now also seems to hold for deep perceptual loss.
 However, the upper bound of perceptual similarity as a function of ImageNet performance that was reported in that work has not been replicated or refuted for deep perceptual loss.
-It would likely require an evaluation of orders of magnitude more loss network to do so.
+It would likely require an evaluation of orders of magnitude more loss networks to do so.
 The performance of the best loss network for each architecture on MRD Quality compared to the ImageNet top-1 accuracy is shown in Fig.~\ref{fig:mrd-quality_vs_imagenet-top1-acc}.